 "Yes, Your Grace?"
 He hadn't addressed her with that honorific either; it was a pretty formal one anyway.
 Even so, he was surprised when hearing it caused her look down, as if it made her feel a little humbled.

-“I feel like I should apologize to your Master.
+"I feel like I should apologize to your Master.
 Maybe you too.
 For what I said, yesterday, about his level of knowledge.
 I have since come to think about the fact that he has likely seen thousands of people like us, in our kind of situation, and that you were right; he would know well what to do.
-I’m afraid at the time I was really only think about how relatively little you two still know about our world.”
+I'm afraid at the time, I was really only think about how relatively little you two still know about our world."

 "Wow," Anakin couldn't help but say.
 "You know how few people in your position would make that kind of admission?"

-“Even to a child such as yourself?” she asked.
-“I still believe you are one, and I have not changed my mind about anything I said to you during our dispute.
-But I have always believed that one should not put one’s self wrongly over a child, especially not out of pride.”
+"Especially to a child such as yourself?" she asked.
+"I still believe you are one, and I have not changed my mind about anything I said to you during our dispute.
+But I have always believed that one should not put one's self wrongly over a child, especially not out of pride."

 Don't get angry.
 It was easier than it had been a year ago.
 It helped that he was still genuinely impressed with her odd integrity.